GENERAL INTEREST PROGRAMS

 SHALL WE DANCE is pleased to teach “Social” BALLROOM DANCE LESSONS in your community!
 Dances include the Swing, Jive, Rumba, Cha-cha, Mambo, Foxtrot & Waltz(s).
 A partner is not necessary as classes are structured to teach singles as well as couples.
 American Standard Ballroom Style, Teaching Foundation, Bronze & Silver Steps with Technique.

-Ongoing group classes $50.00 for 4 week course; Teachers Choice classes held for $15.00 per class; Private lessons at a cost of $20.00 for single/couple.
+Ongoing group classes 4 week course; Teachers Choice classes; Private lessons for single/couple.
 Team Building exercises available for your employees and classes for students, upon request.
 Please contact Brenda Myers of Shall We Dance on her cell 613-539-1109 or email for information at email@example.com to learn more & to find out when and where classes are taking place around your community throughout the year.

 Dancing provides joy and laughter and definitely can release stress!
 It's a clever and healthy way to exercise the body and mind, while having some fun!!